fonk-apps/fonk-examples/guestbook/faas/kubeless/golang/README.md

 ```

 If you are unfamiliar with the Serverless Framework, take a look at the `serverless.yml` file.
 There, the functions are defined for the two operations needed for Guestbook.
-Both `create` and `list` use the code in `handler.py` to create and list entries in the Guestbook.
+Both `create` and `list` use the code in `guestbook.go` to create and list entries in the Guestbook.

 Kubeless deploys individual functions as pods that are always running (some other FaaS runtimes that treat functions as ephemeral) and fronts them with services.